Asymptotically optimal discretization of hedging strategies with jumps: Some computations for stable processes

-From (\ref{xbig}--\ref{xsmallalpha2}),
+From (\ref{xbig})--(\ref{xsmallalpha2}),

-To conclude, we compute the inverse Fourier transform of $\hat f$ from (\ref{xsmall1}--\ref{xsmall2}). \end{proof} \begin{proof}[Proof of the proposition] Once again, we set $\sigma=1$ without loss of generality.
+To conclude, we compute the inverse Fourier transform of $\hat f$ from (\ref{xsmall1})--(\ref{xsmall2}).~ \end{pf} \begin{pf*}{Proof of Proposition \ref{squarefunc}} Once again, we set $\sigma=1$ without loss of generality.
 Recall a result of Blumenthal, Getoor and Ray \cite{blumenthal.al.61}: the law of a symmetric stable process starting from the point $x$ with $|x|<1$ and observed at time $\tau_1$ has density given by